-The writing that comes naturally to Witold Rybczinski activated my taking that question a few steps further, which led to more ruminating:
+The writing that comes naturally to Witold Rybczinski activated my taking that question a few steps further, This, in turn, led to more ruminating:

-Colly and Paolo's "Mom and Pop" organization had large aspirations but little experience with planning for development of an expansive organization.
-He outlined six “departments” (Habitat, Land, Colly, M.usic, Manufacturing, Neo-Monasticism) but did not realize that a Mom and Pop organization is by definition a small operation.
-He neither considered nor anticipated his own Mom and Pop organization's ability to put strangleholds on its own baby, paradoxically inhibiting yet also maintaining its initial loosely informal but essentially familial organizational style.
+Colly and Paolo's "Mom and Pop" organization had large aspirations but little experience with careful planning for the development of an expansive organization.
+Pop outlined six “departments” (Habitat, Land, Colly, Music, Manufacturing, Neo-Monasticism) but did not realize that a Mom and Pop organization is by definition a small operation.
+He neither considered nor anticipated his own Mom and Pop organization's ability to put strangleholds on its own baby, paradoxically inhibiting (while still maintaining) its initially loosely informal but essentially familial organizational style.

-Arcosanti hosted multiple forums during which discussions took place between Paolo and some of the finest minds of those days, including religious philosophers Harvey Cox and Raimundo Panikkar, Jerry Brown of California government fame.
-But when those forums took place, if discussion turned to what he might do to hasten completion of his project, virtually all of the suggestions from any 'outsiders' (as well as some insiders) were met with Nay if their implementation would require changes to his organization or how its perceived people were operating.
+Arcosanti hosted multiple forums during which discussions took place between Paolo and some of the finest minds of those days: religious philosophers Harvey Cox and Raimundo Panikkar, political leader Jerry Brown of California government fame - the list only begins there.
+But when those forums took place, if or whenever discussion turned to what he might do to hasten completion of his project, virtually all of the suggestions from any 'outsiders' (as well as some insiders) were met with Nay, especially if any part of the steps for implementation would require changes to his organization or how its perceived leadership was operating.

-I didn't press Tomiaki to talk about what features of autism might have prompted me to ask that question but I'm curious to see if interactions other people have had with Paolo ever provoked any similar ones.
-The nuances of mental health can be (in fact they are) quite complex; their analysis takes time, energy and insight, so setting up a quick take multiple choice test isn't a snap of the fingers - for me, anyway.
+I'm not looking for a discussion about what features or symptoms might have prompted me to ask that question but I'm curious to see if interactions other people have had with Paolo ever provoked any similar ones.
+The nuances of mental health can be (in fact they are) quite complex; their analysis takes time, energy and insight, so setting up a quick take multiple choice test isn't a snap of the fingers.
+At least for me, it is not.

-Because I believe anthropological expertise is correct company for an investigation of this sort, a dispassionate perspective is one of a number of practical challenges you have to face if you want to balance objective interest with (in my case, decades) of incompletely chronicled subjective experience.
-So: I decided to contact Wade Davis at UBC.
+But because I believe anthropological expertise is correct company for an investigation of this sort, a dispassionate perspective is one of a number of practical challenges you have to face if you want to balance objective interest with (in my case, a few decades) of incompletely chronicled subjective experience.
+Therefore: I decided to contact Wade Davis at UBC.

 Here's a sample of Wade Davis: <http://www.ted.com/talks/wade_davis_on_the_worldwide_web_of_belief_and_ritual>

-There has been no better interpreter of the marginal landscape in which he chose to build than he.
-His unique vocabulary of architectural form reveal intimate nuances of that landscape that might be seen otherwise as somehow featureless.
-Rounded or circular shapes in juxtaposition with sharp or steep angles shift the perspective of the viewer from the immediately near to a vista far away so that both the far and the near are fresh and new at the moment of perception.
-Kinaesthetic sensitizarion is an inevitable outcome of experiencing his experimentations in form and structure.
+1) There has been no better interpreter of the marginal landscape into which he chose to build than he.
+His unique vocabulary of architectural form reveal intimate nuances of that landscape, which might be seen otherwise as somehow featureless.
+Rounded or circular shapes in juxtaposition with sharp or steep angles shift the perspective of the viewer from the immediately near to one far away.
+Both the far and the near are fresh and new at the moment of perception.
+Kinaesthetic sensitizarion is an inevitable outcome of experiencing those experiments in form and structure.

-I've learned a great deal about his writing from people who've read very little of it or haven't read any of it.
-I've learned also from people who've read some of it or much of it.
+I've learned quite a bit about his writing from people who've read very little of it or haven't read any of it.
+I've learned also from some people who've read some of it or much of it.
 I even learned something about it from Paolo himself.
 That's a personal story but it can be told because I can swear to its veracity.
 Scout's honor: Truth, Whole Truth, Nothing But The Truth.

 First Truth, therefore is to acknowledge Witold Rybczynski for establishing an inspirational standard of writing excellence on matters architectural.
 For those who believe that writing about architecture really does/should matter to the masses, Professor Rybczynski's writing <http://www.witoldrybczynski.com/> is the measure.
 That it comes naturally to him makes it all the more a worthwhile model.
-I hope the years I have left to render justice to it will allow me to emulate it.
-Respect and admiration, those inspire virtue, methinks.
+I hope, in the years I have left, to render justice to it.
+(May I have enough energy and wit in those years to emulate it.)